 - Income-Sensitive Repayment Plan

 - Pay-as-You-Earn Plan

 Again, SELF Loans do not permit deferment, but that and forbearance are options for federal loan borrowers.
 Deferment postpones payments on both the principal balance and interest while forbearance only does so for the principal for no more than a year and generally requires payments on interest in the meantime.
-As of June 2014, the Huffington Post reported 51 percent of students who had reached their repayment period were unable to make such payments, with 18 percent being in default, another 18 percent in deferment, 15 percent in forbearance, and 1 percent being cleared through bankruptcy and/or disability.
+As of June 2014, the Huffington Post reported 51% of students who had reached their repayment period were unable to make such payments, with 18% being in default, another 18% in deferment, 15% in forbearance, and 1% being cleared through bankruptcy and/or disability.
 Being cleared through bankruptcy or disability is highly uncommon, and forgiveness or cancellation of loans only happens for a small percentage who meet qualifying rules, such as working in specified fields for a set number of years in exchange for incremented payments on their loan balance.